Contributing Gear Editor

 Out of the box, this suit looks great.
 It’s soft to the touch and looks superhero sporty, with a cute flash of pink on the sleeve.
 But, when our tester went to try it on, she wasn’t so sure.

-Like many suits, the Advantage Plus sports a chest zip entry and in order to get it fully zipped up you must pull the neck portion over your head.
-While we never particularly enjoy this part of getting suited up, this one was especially hard to put on.
-It took a couple of tries and a little assistance to get on but once it was on, it was comfy and didn’t feel like it was choking out tester.
+Like many suits, the Advantage Plus sports a chest zip entry, and in order to get it fully zipped up you must pull the neck portion over your head.
+While we never particularly enjoy this part of getting suited up, this one is especially hard to put on.
+It took a couple of tries and a little assistance to get on but once it was on, it was comfy and didn’t feel like it was choking out our tester.
 She thought maybe she needed a bigger size, but the suit fit perfectly once she got it on.
 With each time our tester took on/off the suit it got a little easier, but it was still much more difficult than other suits which made it lose a few points.

 Once the suit was on, it was fantastic.
-It fit like a glove, the interior line was super soft, and it had plenty of flex.
-Designed with movement in mind, the suit features a new Superstretch Neospan exterior material for added stretch and the seams are strategically placed out of the way so you can move freely.
+It fit like a glove, the interior lining was super soft, and it had plenty of flex.
+Designed with movement in mind, the suit features a new Superstretch Neospan exterior material for added stretch, and the seams are strategically placed out of the way so you can move freely.
 Other thoughtful features include a key pocket in the interior chest panel, 100% taped seams, an insulated interior, a smoothskin neck to seal out water, and lightweight kneepads.
 This is a high-performance suit designed with serious athletes in mind.

 CHECK PRICE ON Hurley

 Ho Stevie!
-Women’s Surfing Wetsuit ($270)
+Women’s Surfing Wetsuit ($275)

 Ho Stevie wetsuit